 I want to experience Rolfing!
 How can I get started?

-Call me at (303) 887-6764 or send an email to email@example.com and get ready to experience high-quality Rolfing in Boulder, Colorado.
+Call me at (303) 887-6764 or send an email to firstname.lastname@example.org and get ready to experience high-quality Rolfing in Boulder, Colorado.
 Your body will thank you for it!
-I have a studio location in central Boulder, CO (see map).
+I have a studio location in central Boulder, CO (see map) and on weekend mornings at 1352 Emery Street Longmont, CO 80501.
 I also travel out of state to help clients in Oklahoma, at 12401 North May, Oklahoma City OK 73120 (see map).
 My Oklahoma number is (405) 396-6296.